For Pediatricians and Pediatric Advanced Practice Providers

 Did you know that 77% of peanut allergies could be prevented?

-In a study published in the Journal of Allergy and Clinical Immunology, researchers found that early peanut introduction across all demographics - not just babies with risk factors of severe eczema or egg allergy - could prevent 77% of peanut allergies.
+That's right.
+Early peanut introduction across all demographics - not just babies with risk factors of severe eczema or egg allergy - could prevent 77% of peanut allergies.

 This course is packed with practical information for busy clinicians who want to make a difference in their patients' lives.